froztty/Data-Streaming/README.md

 - Integrate with other data storage systems like relational databases (also switching between NoSQL databases like MongoDB).
 - Set up monitoring and alerting for Kafka, Spark, and Cassandra.
 - Add different types of data from other APIs (creating possibly unstructured data without schemas)
+- Implement a way to showcase the data in Cassandra